mvicenzi/pdf_tools/README.md

 This repository contains Python scripts that I use to operate on PDFs (merge, extract/split, rotate, ...).
 They can be used directly from the command terminal or via a user-friendly interactive GUI.

 ## Requirements
-The scripts are based on `PyPDF2`, a Python library to manipulate PDFs (see [https://pypi.org/project/PyPDF2/](https://pypi.org/project/PyPDF2/)).
+The scripts are based on `pypdf`, a Python library to manipulate PDFs (see [https://pypi.org/project/pypdf/](https://pypi.org/project/pypdf/)).
 You can install it with:

-    pip install PyPDF2
+    pip install pypdf

 The GUI is based on `PySimpleGUI`, a simple Python interface for several GUI frameworks (see [https://pypi.org/project/PySimpleGUI/](https://pypi.org/project/PySimpleGUI/)).
 You can install it with: